googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 2. The *secondary category labels* (start with `II`) are **green** and allow to add **mandatory additional information**.

-    Every <mark class=grey>new fonts</mark> issues should be labelled with a light-green label:
+    Every <mark class=grey>new fonts</mark> issues should be labeled with a light-green label:

     - <mark class=green>II Commissioned</mark>: any project Google financed partly or fully.
     - <mark class=green>II Submitted</mark> or <mark class=green>II Accepted</mark>.
 Commissioned projects have priority over accepted submitted projects.